On the Zariski multiplicity conjecture for weighted homogeneous and Newton non-degenerate line singularities: Introduction

+For example, among known results, there is the following theorem due to Greuel \cite{G} and O'Shea \cite{O'Sh}.

-\begin{theorem}[Greuel and O'Shea] Suppose that $\{f_t\}$ is a family of isolated hypersurface singularities such that the polynomial function $f_0$ is weighted homogeneous with respect to a given system of weights~$\mathbf{w}:=(w_1,\ldots,w_n)$ with $w_i\in \mathbb{N}\setminus\{0\}$.
-Under these assumptions, if furthermore the family $\{f_t\}$ is $\mu$-constant (i.e., if for all sufficiently small $t$, the Milnor number of $f_t$ at $\mathbf{0}$ is independent of $t$), then it is equimultiple (i.e., the multiplicity of $f_t$ at $\mathbf{0}$ is independent of $t$ for all sufficiently small $t$). \end{theorem}
+\begin{theorem}[Greuel and O'Shea] Suppose that $\{f_t\}$ is a family of isolated singularities (i.e., for all small $t$, $f_t$ has an isolated singularity at $\mathbf{0}$) such that the polynomial function $f_0$ is weighted homogeneous with respect to a system of positive integer weights $(w_1,\ldots,w_n)$.
+If furthermore the Milnor number $\mu(f_t)$ of $f_t$ at~$\mathbf{0}$ is independent of $t$ for all small $t$,\footnote{It is well known that if the family $\{f_t\}$ is topologically equisingular, then the Milnor number $\mu(f_t)$ is independent of $t$ for all small $t$.
+Both conditions are equivalent if $n\not=3$ (cf.~\cite{LR}).} then $\{f_t\}$ is equimultiple. \end{theorem}